diantonioandrea/misura/README.md

 Python library for easy unit handling and conversion for scientific & engineering applications.

 **misura** is a powerful Python library designed to streamline the *handling of units of measure for scientific and engineering applications*.
 It offers a unified interface for dealing with *different units and their conversions*, so you can quickly and accurately *perform calculations without the need for complex manual conversions*.
-Additionally, **misura** provides *uncertainty hadnling*, so *you can work with physical quantities and their associated uncertainties in a consistent and intuitive way*.
+Additionally, **misura** provides *uncertainty handling*, so *you can work with physical quantities and their associated uncertainties in a consistent and intuitive way*.
 On top of that, **misura** enables you to *define your own custom units of measure*, giving you the flexibility to work in your preferred units.

 Make sure to take a look at the [documentation](https://github.com/diantonioandrea/misura/blob/main/docs/docs.md), at the [contributing guidelines](https://github.com/diantonioandrea/.github/blob/main/CONTRIBUTING.md) and at the [examples](#examples).